mattermost/docs/source/help/settings/account-settings.rst

 Profile pictures appear next to all posts and at the top of the channel sidebar next to your name.

 To change your profile picture, select **Select**, then choose an image.
-For best results, choose an image that is at least 128 x 128 pixels in size.
+For best results, choose an image that's at least 128 x 128 pixels in size.
 Supported image formats include: BMP, JPG, JPEG, and PNG.
 The GIF file format is not supported.

 Security
 --------